High Road (Kesha album): Background and release

 After the release of Rainbow, her third studio album, Kesha issued a new single titled "Rich, White, Straight Men" in June 2019.
 It was initially uploaded onto her YouTube account on June 2 without prior announcement and was made available in online music stores and streaming platforms six days later.
 In September 2019, Billboard published a cover story about the singer, in which she announced that her fourth studio album was in development and would be released in following December.
 Whilst discussing the lyrics of the album, Kesha commented that it would emphasize "the happiness that I began my career with", although "more earned and healthier than ever".
+In 2025, Kesha reveals that while she had wanted to portray freedom and joy with this album, the process was actually complicated as she had felt very lonely.
 Musically, it would define a "full return to Kesha's pop roots, after leaning into a more country–soul sound" in Rainbow.
-Kesha worked with some previous partners, such as Wrabel, Nate Ruess, and her mother Pebe Sebert, as well as new collaborators, including Justin Tranter, Tayla Parx, and Dan Reynolds of Imagine Dragons.
+Kesha worked with some previous partners, such as Wrabel, Nate Ruess, Justin Tranter, and her mother Pebe Sebert, as well as new collaborators, including Tayla Parx, and Dan Reynolds of Imagine Dragons.

 In October 2019, the album's artwork and track listing were unveiled.
 In December 2019, RCA Records announced that additional songs would be included in the track listing.
 The record's release date was postponed to January 10 and later to January 31, 2020.
 On the eve of the album's street date, Kesha revealed via Twitter that she had finalized a song titled "Summer" five days earlier.
 It was included as the closing track on digital versions of High Road.

 The cover art for High Road depicts a melting candle made from a 3D scan of Kesha's head, which Dezeen described as "psychedelic".
 The image for the album were created by Brian Roettinger, a graphic designer who has worked with Jay Z, Childish Gambino and Florence and the Machine.
 Roetting explained that the melting candle represented that "nothing is permanent" as well as harkening to Kesha's exploration of themes of "joy" found in her earlier work.
 Kesha also sold the replicas of candle as merchandise for the album.
 Roettinger also served as the art director for the album and corresponding tour.
 Roettinger also used the motif of melting wax for Kesha's performance at the American Music Awards.